alan-if/alan-i18n/alan_en/Foundation/NOTES.md

 # Three Steps to Using the Library

-1. Store all the "[StartLib.i]" library files in a subdirectory or file folder separate from your game's files
+1. Store all the "[Library.i]" library files in a subdirectory or file folder separate from your game's files

-2. Add an `include` statement for the main "[StartLib.i]" file at the top of your game's main sourcecode file.
+2. Add an `include` statement for the main "[Library.i]" file at the top of your game's main sourcecode file.
-("[StartLib.i]" contains include statements for all the rest of the library ".i" files so they're automatically added to your game.)
+("[Library.i]" contains include statements for all the rest of the library ".i" files so they're automatically added to your game.)

     An example showing the start of your game sourcecode file might be

     ``` alan
     -- "My Game" by Fred Smart

-    -- add the code from the StartLib.i library to this game
+    -- add the code from the Library.i library to this game
-    Include 'StartLib.i'
+    Include 'Library.i'

     -- beginning of your game's actual code
     The abc Isa location